Food security: Alternative diets

-Food security could be increased by integrating alternative foods that can be grown in compact environments, that are resilient to pests and disease, and that don't require complex supply chains.
+Food security could be increased by integrating alternative foods that can be grown in compact environments, that are resilient to pests and disease, and that do not require complex supply chains.
 Foods meeting these criteria include algae, mealworm, and fungi-derived mycoprotein.
 While unpalatable on their own to most people, such raw ingredients might be processed into more palatable foods.
-Some such foods might also be feasible following a nuclear winter or similar loss of sunlight, as might seaweed, as well as various single-cell proteins that can feed on dead leaves, grass, or methane.